joekir/android-reversing-workbench/README.md

 ### GUI Decompilation

-Useful if you want to use use JD-GUI for example.
+Useful if you want to use use JD-GUI tool, for example.

-Note: If you need this to work on MacOS then you'll need to do some extra work with Xquartz see [here](https://sourabhbajaj.com/blog/2017/02/07/gui-applications-docker-mac/) for details.
+_Note_: If you need this to work on MacOS then you'll need to do some extra work with Xquartz see [here](https://sourabhbajaj.com/blog/2017/02/07/gui-applications-docker-mac/) for details.
+Prior to running the below script XQuaertz will need to be running.

 `$ ./scripts/gui_launch.sh`